Brobz/nuca_script/README.md

     i++; /*/ This syntax simply increments the value of i by 1 /*/

-_For loops_ are very useful when looping through arrays, or when performing a number of operations that is defined by other constants:
+`for` loops are very useful when looping through arrays, or when performing a number of operations that is defined by other constants:

     for (i = 0; i < 10; i++){
        int_arr[i] = i;